 Lomax was willing to help, but in later letters Grover became reticent, and for several stated reasons (including ill health and an unwillingness to entrust her manuscripts to the mail) delayed sending Lomax a sample of her notes about songs.
 Lomax promised to pitch the idea to his publisher, but we can’t be sure if he followed through.
 In 1942, he left the Library of Congress without having secured a book deal for her.
 It was one of many plans and projects Lomax was unable to complete as he moved to his World War II service in the Office of War Information and then the U.S. Army.

 Luckily, Grover did not give up on the idea of publishing her book.
 More than ten years later, during the early 1950s, she worked with staff at her old school, Gould Academy, to transcribe many of her songs.
 The resulting book, A Heritage of Songs, was reportedly completed in 1953, although copies of the first edition were printed with no date.
 It was reprinted in 1973.
 Copies of both editions are extremely rare, so it was a great stroke of luck that Paul Brady ever saw the book at all.
+The book is now online at this link, as part of the Carrie Grover project, which collects all of Grover’s known songs along with podcasts and other writings about her by Julie Mainstone.
+The lyrics and music to Arthur McBride as Carrie wrote them down are at this link.

 I’ll have more to say about Carrie Grover and “Arthur McBride” in another blog post.
 Here, I’ll wrap up by pointing out how crucial the rapport between Lomax and Grover, and her experience at the Library of Congress, were to the preservation of her songs.
 Before coming to the Library, she had been visited by nearby collectors, but was worried that some of her songs might gain her a reputation locally for being “rough and unladylike.”
 She wanted a private session with collector for the far-away Library of Congress, whom she already felt she knew from his appearances on the radio.
 The idea was comforting to her, and she thought of Alan Lomax from the first as a surrogate son or nephew: